 - Be aware of “phishing” scams and phony IRS or collections calls.
 Phone scams are on the rise and are intended to induce panic.
 They may say your child has been arrested and needs to make bail.
 That you owe back-taxes and your home will be foreclosed.
 Whoever it is they claim to be - get off the phone and call their publicly listed number yourself.
 You can and should report these instances to the respective party they claim to be.
 Additionally, “phishing” is an online technique.
 They may try to replicate your bank’s logo and website and say they need ID verification via SSN to protect your account.
 Banks will never ask for your SSN over email.
 Do not provide this and delete the email without clicking on any links!

-Registered associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Registered associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker/dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-2230010-083118